epasveer/seer/src/resources/help/ImageVisualizer.md

 ### Introduction

-The Image Visualizer shows the contents of a region of memory as a image.
+The Image Visualizer shows the contents of a region of memory as an image.

 ### Operation

-There are various things to control how the memory is display.
+There are various things to control how the image is display.

 * Starting address entry field
-* Number of bytes entry field
-* Image width (in pixels)
-* Image height (in pixels)
 * Image format
+* Image width
+* Image height
 * Refresh
 * Auto Refresh

 A check is done to ensure the amount of memory given to the Memory Visualizer will cover the image size.
+If there is a problem, it's likely the wrong format is selected.

 ### Starting address entry field